 You want to eat healthy foods, but your vending machine at work offers only sweets and high fat snack chips.
 Maybe you’d like walking to do errands instead of driving, if only your neighborhood had sidewalks.
-Your American Cancer Society knows that there’s work to be done to make all communities better able to help people eat healthier foods and be more active.
-Here we discuss our recommendations for community action that are detailed in our 2012 Guidelines for Nutrition and Physical Activity.
+Your American Cancer Society knows that there’s work to be done to make all communities better able to help people eat healthier and be more active.
+Here we discuss our recommendation for community action, as detailed in our 2020 Guideline for Diet and Physical Activity for Cancer Prevention.
 We will also give you some ideas on what you can do to make changes where you live and work.

-The American Cancer Society has issued a call for communities to remove barriers and policies that prevent people from enjoying a healthy lifestyle.
-Public, private, and community organizations should work together at national, state, and local levels to apply policy and environmental changes that:
+The American Cancer Society has issued a call for communities to remove barriers that prevent people from enjoying a healthy lifestyle.
+Public, private, and community organizations should work together at national, state, and local levels to create, push for, and apply policy and environmental changes that:

-Social, economic, and cultural factors strongly affect a person’s choices about food and physical activity.
+Social, economic, and cultural factors strongly affect a person’s body weight, physical activity, diet, and alcohol intake.
 Most Americans would like to adopt a healthy lifestyle, but find it hard to follow diet and activity guidelines.

 Researchers have identified some things that are helping to make Americans physically inactive and overweight or obese.
 For instance: